wishawa/wishawa.github.io/content/posts/async-ui-intro/index.md

 This is analogous to [joining](https://docs.rs/futures/latest/futures/future/fn.join.html) futures: you join many child futures together to get one future that runs all the children in parallel.

-In Async UI, this joining is done with *fragments*.
+In Async UI, composition/joining is done with *fragments*.
 A `Fragment` is a future that contains multiple widgets.
 When you await the Fragment, all the widgets in it are rendered.

 ```rust
 async fn hello_world_2() {